kyma-incubator/compass/docs/compass/03-packages-api.md

 ## Introduction

-On Kyma Runtime, every Application is represented as a single Service Class, and every Package of a given Application is represented as a single Service Plan.
+This document describes API for Packages.
+Package is an entity, which groups multiple API Definitions, Event Definitions and Documents.
+It also stores shared credentials for all APIs defined under the particular Package.

 ![API Packages Diagram](./assets/packages-api.svg)

-This document describes API for Packages, which groups multiple API Definitions, Event Definitions and Documents.
+On Kyma Runtime, every Application is represented as a single Service Class, and every Package of a given Application is represented as a single Service Plan in Service Catalog.
+It allows user to consume multiple APIs and Events with a single Service Instance.

 ## Assumptions

-- A single API or Event Definition can be a part of a single Package.
+- A single API, Event Definition and Document can be a part of a single Package.
+A single Package can contain multiple API, Event Definitions and Documents.
 - Package belongs to a single Application entity.

 ## GraphQL API